Understanding Gold Purity: 9K, 10K, 14K, 18K, 22K, 24K, etc.

-The stamp on this piece of gold could indicate what use it’s intended for and how many, if any, other metals were added to it.
-Many of us, at one point or another, will sell gold we bought from a jewelry department of a department store, or jewelry store.
-If you’ve ever gone shopping for jewelry, you are probably familiar with the word “karat” as applied to gold.
+The stamp on this piece of gold could indicate its intended use and how many, if any, other metals were added to it.
+Many of us at one point or another will sell gold we bought from a department store or jewelry store.
+If you’ve ever gone shopping for jewelry, you have probably heard the word “karat” applied to gold.
 The higher the karat, the more expensive it will be.
 But have you ever wondered why?
 The short answer is that higher karats mean more gold, but there is more to it than that.

 What Are Karats?

 Karats are the little numbers stamped on a piece of gold in the format of “xxK” or “xxKT.”
 The numbers refer to the type of gold and to the actual gold content in the particular piece of jewelry.

 Here’s more information on karats:

 - A karat is a measurement of the ratio of gold to other metals or alloys.